Vampirovibrio chlorellavorus: Preliminary characterization

-Discovery and Isolation
+Discovery and isolation

-Gromov and Mamkaeva first isolated Bdellovibrio chlorellavorus in a lysis experiment with the algae Chlorella vulgaris from Ukrainian reservoir waters from a mass culture of Chlorella Beijer in 1966.
+Gromov and Mamkaeva first isolated Bdellovibrio chlorellavorus in a lysis experiment with the algae Chlorella vulgaris from Ukrainian reservoir waters from a mass culture of the algae in 1966.
 In a later experiment, the scientists were then able to cultivate B. chlorellavorus together with Chlorella vulgaris at 24 C and pH 6.8 in a liquid agar solution under fluorescent lighting (at an average of 2100 lux).